Netherdrake/conductor/README.rst

 conductor - Steem Witness Toolkit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`conductor` is a user friendly utility that will help you manage your STEEM witness.
+*conductor* is a user friendly, KISS utility that will help you manage your STEEM witness.

 Install
 =======